chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ### 2. Running fastapi service

-You can create multiply way to start server by cli command as method1, or write into python file and run file as method2.
+You can create multiple ways to start the server by `cli command` as method1, or write into a python file and run the file as method2.

 > syntax: `uvicorn <file_name>:<app_instance> [options]`

 You can use some flag or option, I want to explain each flag in case you want to know.
-So you also use this command `uvicorn --help` to see all options.
-I will not mention all of them, only pick I think it's useful or commonly use.
-You can reference [ucicorn offical site](https://www.uvicorn.org/)
+So you also use the command `uvicorn --help` to see all options.
+I will not mention all of them, only pick I think it's useful or commonly used.
+You can reference [ucicorn official site](https://www.uvicorn.org/)

 - `--reload` or `reload=True`: This enables automatic reloading of the server whenever you make changes to your code
 - `log_level="info"`: This sets the logging level. "info" provides general information about server events.
 - `port=8000`: This defines the port number on which the server listens for incoming requests, you can change different port number if you like.
 - `filename:app`: uvicorn looks for the file `<filename>.py`, and the app is look inside the `filename.py` for fastapi instance call `app`

+<a name="part1-2.1"></a>
 #### 2.1 Method1: manual run the server by command

 use this command to run services:

 > `uvicorn main:app --reload`
->
 > > `main` is your python file name

+<a name="part1-2.2"></a>
 #### 2.2 Method2: write server into `__main__()`
+	 2.2 Method2: write server into `__main()__`
 ```
 from fastapi import FastAPI
 app= FastAPI()